Farming Life in Another World: Great Tree Village

-He is the main protagonist; in his past life, he was a Japanese middle-aged office worker who was being forcefully overworked at his workplace to where it led to him having health problems and being in and out of the hospital until he died on his deathbed.
+He is the main protagonist and Great Tree Village's mayor and first settler; in his past life, he was a Japanese middle-aged office worker who was being forcefully overworked at his workplace to where it led to him having health problems and being in and out of the hospital until he died on his deathbed.
 Hiraku has endless stamina, which his wives fear at times; he enjoys intimacy a bit too much.
 While starting out on his own, Hiraku is granted the Omnipotent Farming Tool and ends up befriending wolves he named Kuro and Yuki, and the demon spider he named Zabuton, and even accepting humanoid species into his settlement.
 To some of his confusion, Hiraku ends up with a harem with at least seven wives and children, though some of the elves have children with him solely for continuing their bloodline.
 Though this is partly due to his wives fearing his stamina thanks to his blessed body; even though Ru and Tia are supernatural, he tires them out.